swcarpentry/good-enough-practices-in-scientific-computing/index.md

     *   Source(s) of data
     *   Meanings and units of fields
     *   Stored as data not as text (e.g., a CSV table of data descriptors, not paragraphs of prose)
+7. Submit data to a reputable DOI-issuing repository so that others can access and cite it

 Remember that even text---often thought of as a lowest common denominator---can be painful.
 [Jenny Bryan][bryan-rebuttal] writes: